guptayush2112/FlashADC_digital-logic_MixedSoC/README.md

 # LTE-Comparator 5-bit Flash ADC with dual stage Encoding Logic using Google SkyWater 130nm PDK and eSim

 Featured in this repository is the Design and Analysis of a 5-bit Flash ADC build with the help of LTE Comparators and interfaced with a custom digital logic of 5-to-32 Decoder and 32-bit Priority Encoder.
 The design was done in eSim tool by FOSSEE, IIT Bombay using the Google SkyWater 130nm Process Design Kit.
+This submission is towards the Mixed Signal SoC Design Hackathon organized by FOSSEE-IIT Bombay and VLSI System Design.

 # Table of Contents
  * [Introduction](#Introduction)